 - Quite expensive, due to the higher performance criteria.

-- No lid for the basket – this is a small detail, but it would be nice to know your belonging are safe in the basket which you can’t reach whilst sitting down.
+- No lid for the basket – this is a small detail, but it would be nice to know your belongings are safe in the basket which, you can’t reach whilst sitting down.

 - Quite bulky, would be difficult to drive it around some small shops.